zkawfanx/RLP/README.md

 - Select the Deraining Module (DM) by `--arch`, currently supporting `UNet` and `Uformer_T`.
 - Enable the Rain Location Prior Module (RLP) by `--use_rlp`.
 - Enable the Rain Prior Injection Module (RPIM) using `--use_rpim`, which is only considered when RLP is used.
-- Change other parameters in `rlp/options.py`.
+- Check other options in `rlp/options.py`.

 ## Evaluation